Statement on Student Rights and Responsibilities

 The maintenance of academic integrity is of fundamental importance to the University.
 Thus it should be clearly understood that acts of plagiarism or any other form of cheating will not be tolerated and that anyone committing such acts risks punishment of a serious nature.

 - Academic Dishonesty - Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the course work in which the act is detected or a failing grade in a course without possibility of withdrawal.
-The faculty member may also present the case to the Office of Student Conduct for disciplinary sanctions.
+The faculty member may also present the case to the Office of Student Conduct for additional action.
 A student who believes a faculty member has dealt unfairly with him/her in a course involving academic dishonesty may seek relief through the Student Complaint Procedure.

 Plagiarism - To represent written work taken from another source as one's own is plagiarism.
 Plagiarism is a serious offense.
 The academic work of a student must be his/her own.
 One must give any author credit for source material borrowed from him/her.
 To lift content directly from a source without giving credit is a flagrant act.
 To present a borrowed passage without reference to the source after having changed a few words is also plagiarism.